Solution 1 - Optimizing the blast furnace

 In the BF/BOF, iron ore is reduced with the help of coking coal

-In nature, iron occurs as ore.
+In nature, iron occurs in the form of ore.
 In mining, the ore is extracted from the rock and processed.
-To turn the ore into iron, it is reduced and melted in a blast furnace with coke at around 2,000°C. The resulting pig iron contains more than 2% carbon and cannot be used for products in this form.
-The pig iron obtained is therefore processed into crude steel in the converter using oxygen and cooling scrap.
+To turn the ore into iron, it is reduced and melted in a blast furnace with coke at around 2,000 °C. The resulting iron ore contains more than 2% carbon and cannot be used for products in this form.
+The iron ore obtained is therefore processed into crude steel in the converter using oxygen and cooling scrap.
 The cast slabs are then rolled out in the hot rolling mill and, if necessary, further refined and the surfaces coated.
-This route produces around 2 tons of CO2 per ton of crude steel.

 According to the example calculation in ISO 14404.1, crude steel production generates 2,387 tons of CO2.
 Modern and optimized blast furnaces can save up to 20 %.